giantswarm/docs/src/content/getting-started/prepare-your-provider-account/azure/_index.md

 ### Enable encryption at host

-If your security requirements demand this, there is a possibility to enable [encryption of data stored a virtual machine hosts](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/disks-enable-host-based-encryption-cli).
-With this enabled, your data will be stored and transferred between storage and host encrypted, adding additional protecting from unauthorized access to your data.
+If your security requirements demand this, there is a possibility to enable [encryption of data stored on virtual machine hosts](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/disks-enable-host-based-encryption-cli).
+With this enabled, your data will be stored and transferred between storage and host encrypted, adding additional protection from unauthorized access.

 Please run the following command prior to creating a cluster on a given subscription: